 Just last week I finished reading the book, Collaboration: How Leaders Avoid the Traps, Build Common Ground, and Reap Big Results.
 I had an epiphany while reading the case study on page 110.
 Morten Hansen, describes a Yale University study from the 1960s that all learning and development professionals must read, absorb, and apply right now.

 In the study, researchers showed a group of students several pictures of patients with tetanus.
 Horrifying pictures.
 Then the students were asked this question, “How important do you think it is to get a tetanus shot?”
 Another group of students (who did not see the pictures) were asked the same question.
 Guess who scored highest?
-Students who saw the pictures where far more likely to say it was important to get a tetanus shot.
+Students who saw the pictures were far more likely to say it was important to get a tetanus shot.
 Duh, right?

 But it gets more interesting.